drshahizan/SECP3843/submission/FarahIrdina/question3/question3.md

 ## Question 3 (a)

+### Steps to create this module on Django web server by using MySql database server

 #### 1. Define the user models

 By using the same file 'models.py', add a new class.
 This class is about the information of the users.
 Since this project requires three types of users which are customers, technical workers and senior management, thus creating a custom user model is essential.